wgsl-tooling-wg/wesl-spec/ConditionalTranslation.md

 ## `@if` attribute
 The `@if` *translate-time attribute* is introduced.
 It takes a single parameter.
 It marks the decorated node for removal if the parameter evaluates to `false`.

-A syntax node may at most have a single `@if` attributes.
+A syntax node may at most have a single `@if` attribute.
 This keeps the way open for a `@else` attribute introduction in the future.
 Checking for multiple features is done with an `&&`

 ```wgsl